 'GENUINE AND GROUNDBREAKING'

-Herron recognized for research in Irish literature
+Herron recognized for research in English and Irish literature

 By Alexa DeCarr